nimanthadilz/flower-exchange-app/README.md

 This is a simple app written in C++ to simulate a flower exchange.
 It uses the basic logic used in order books to match buy and sell orders.

-The program takes an input csv file with buy and sell orders and outputs a csv file with the matched orders.
+The program takes an input csv file with buy and sell orders and outputs a csv file with the execution records.

 Example input file: